davidou997/poe-timeless-link/README.md

 ## What is This?
 [poe-timeless.link](https://www.poe-timeless.link/#/) is a tool for generating trade links for timeless jewels for the Path of Exile ARPG.
-The site is built using the Vue.js framework and uses the Vuetify CSS framework.
+The site is built using the Vue.js framework and uses the Vuetify CSS framework and is hosted via AWS Amplify.
 The visual appearance of the site is heavily inspired by [poe.ninja](https://poe.ninja).
-You can visit the site [here](https://www.poe-timeless.link/#/)

 ## What are Timeless Jewels?